kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

      had before calling the function.
 Such registers are also called "call-clobbered", "caller-saved", or "volatile".
 ```
+So `call used` does not mean that the register is used in the call, it means that the register "can" be used in the call.
+The term `used` however means that the register is actually used in the function.

+### All the options
+Let's unfold all the other feature options.
 The [reasoning from Qing on the GCC mailinglist](https://www.mail-archive.com/gcc-patches@gcc.gnu.org/msg247451.html) for having an extended feature option list is this:

 ```
      In order to satisfy users with different security needs and control